CLARIN-CH Day 2024: Open Research Data – Challenges and Opportunities

 • Simon van Rekum (ZHAW)

-The event is organised with the financial support of the CLARIN-CH Consortium, the Swiss Academy for Humanities and Social Sciences, the Zurich University of Applied Sciences and hosted by the University of Neuchâtel.
+The event was organised with the financial support of the CLARIN-CH Consortium, the Swiss Academy for Humanities and Social Sciences, the Zurich University of Applied Sciences and hosted by the University of Neuchâtel.